gitter-badger/VisualisingGenomicsData/VizGenomicsData.md

 For gene models Gviz contains a more specialised object, the **GeneRegionTrack** object.

-The **GeneRegionTrack** object contains additional parameters and display options most fitted for the display of gene models.
+The **GeneRegionTrack** object contains additional parameters and display options specific for the display of gene models.

-Lets start by looking at some of the small set of gene models stored in the Gviz package.
+Lets start by looking at the small gene model set stored in the Gviz package.